Boston Terriers have captured the hearts of dog lovers worldwide. They are loyal, gentle, and not to mention, adorable!

 The Boston Terrier is a highly intelligent dog breed that is eager to make its feelings known.
 They are energetic and love to be surrounded by people.
 They show affection through touch and are happy to snuggle with those they love and trust.

 A great family pet, Boston Terriers will always show their affection for their owners and will never fail to put a smile on their faces.

 Boston Terriers originated in Boston around 1875, with the sire being an English Bulldog named “Judge” and the dam was an English Terrier named “Gyp”.
 By the end of the century, the breed was highly popular around Boston.
 They were also the first US breed to be recognized by the American Kennel Club (AKC).

 By the 1920’s Boston Terriers were the most popular dog breed in the US.
-They were originally intended to be a fighting breed of dog but have since become less aggressive and are ideal as family pets.

 The Boston Terrier belongs to the Non-Sporting Group in the American Kennel Club.
 In the United Kingdom, the Boston belongs to the group of Utility dogs.
 This group classifies dogs that were bred from a non-sporting or non-working origin but bred for a specific purpose.